ChiaHong95/Biomedical-Signal-Processing-NCKU-2019/README.md

     - compute average heart rate and QRS width
     - implement the **adaptive thresholding** and searchback procedure to your P-T method and redo above step (refer to lecture note HW4/BSP-6(lecture).pdf)
     - Apply the P-T method to personal ECG

+- HW5 to-dos (goals: PCA analysis):
+    - Use **PCA** (Principle Component Analysis) to analyze the EEG data
+        > PCA transforms a set of correlated variables into a new set of uncorrelated variables that are called principal components (PCs).
+In addition to being uncorrelated, the PCs are orthogonal and are ordered in terms of the variability they represent.
+    - analyze **covariance matrix** in each channel and 10 PC
+    - calculate how many PCs are needed to contain 85% variance
+    - Observe the relationship between the **eigenvector coefficient** and the channel